YukkiTimmy/SpelunkyLikeGeneration/README.md

 It's probably not the best or compact solution but it works really reliable and it's easy to add a player or anything else you want.

-I know the player scrpt is pretty rough around the edges but it's more about the generation!
+I know the player script is pretty rough around the edges, but it's more about the generation then the player!

 Use it as your heart's content!